Henley13/paper_translation_factories_2020/README.md

 At the beginning of the notebook, you need to fill in:
 - `output_directory`, the absolute path of the folder where _merged_annotated.csv_ is located.
-- `plot_directory`, the absolute path of a folder to save the plots.
+- `plot_directory`, the absolute path of a folder where you want to save the plots.

 ## Results